 - Above Rs.
 200,000: Rs.
 24.00

-- No charges levied on RTGS/NEFT through internet/mobile banking.
+- No charges are levied on RTGS/NEFT through internet/mobile banking.

-To sum up, PNB is committed to offer assistance to fulfill banking needs of customers.
+To sum up, PNB is committed to offering assistance to fulfill the banking needs of customers.
 In such case, you may contact PNB customer care 1800-180-2222 or 1800-103-2222.
 This toll-free number will provide you assistance in any type of RTGS/NEFT query.